Farmin Shahabuddin, MPH, Shahmir H. Ali, ABD, Brandel France de Bravo, MPH, and Nicholas J. Jury, PhD

 Do Prostate Cancer Screenings Save Lives?

-Even if prostate cancer tests are not very accurate, wouldn’t screening lead to earlier detection, earlier treatment, and less chance of death?
+Even if prostate cancer tests are not very accurate, wouldn’t screening lead to earlier detection, earlier treatment, and a lower chance of death?
 Prostate cancer is often curable (90% or better) if detected early.
 Common treatments like surgery or radiation aim to remove or kill all cancerous cells in the prostate.
 If not detected and treated early, the cancer may spread beyond the prostate and can be fatal.
+However, the value of prostate cancer is very controversial.

-Experts disagree on the value of prostate cancer screening, quoting research with conflicting conclusions.
-So, we examined the best research and found that whether or not prostate cancer screening saves lives depends on how exactly “screening” is defined as well as how survival is defined.
-For example, a study of 76,000 American men aged 55-74 found that men who screened for prostate cancer every year were not any less likely to die of prostate cancer than those receiving “usual care” (defined for most as at least one screening during the first 7 years of the study).5,6 In contrast, a different study of 182,000 European men aged 50-75 found that men who received “regular screening” (every 2-4 years, depending on the European country) were less likely to die of prostate cancer than those who did not have any screening.7,8 And yet, the men who were regularly screened did not live longer than those who didn’t, because they died of other causes.
+In contrast, a different study of 182,000 European men aged 50-75 found that men who received “regular screening” (every 2-4 years, depending on the European country) were less likely to die of prostate cancer during the 13 years of the study than those who did not have any screening.7,8 And yet, the men who were regularly screened did not live longer than those who didn’t, because they died of other causes.
 That’s important to know, because the goal of screening is to live longer, not to prevent death from just one particular disease.

-However, prostate cancer usually grows so slowly that it is often equally safe to screen only when there are symptoms, rather than screening based on PSA or DRE results.
+Prostate cancer usually grows so slowly that it is often equally safe to screen only when there are symptoms, rather than screening based on PSA or DRE results.
 Symptoms of prostate cancer can include urinary problems, difficulty having an erection, or blood in the urine or semen.
 If a man has prostate cancer without any symptoms, he may not need to be treated.
-In fact, experts estimate that half the men who are diagnosed with prostate cancer would not have any symptoms in their lifetime, and 80-85% would not die of the disease within 15 years of diagnosis even if they were not treated.9
+In fact, experts estimate that half the men who are diagnosed with prostate cancer would not have any symptoms in their lifetime, and 80-85% would not die of the disease within 15 years of diagnosis, even if they were not treated.10

-That’s exactly why experts do not agree that screening with a PSA or DRE test saves lives.9 For who were diagnosed with prostate cancer, the chances of dying from the prostate cancer within 10-years of diagnosis were about 3 in 10,000 (that’s less than half of one percent) whether the men had a PSA screening or not.10 This means that although a PSA test will detect prostate cancers before any symptoms appear, often those cancers would never have become harmful.
-However, more research is underway using longer-term studies.10 A study published in 2018 revealed that PSA screening did not reduce the chances of dying, and had a very small impact on reducing chances of dying from prostate cancer (1 fewer deaths for every 1000 men screened for 10 years).11
+That’s exactly why experts do not agree that screening with a PSA or DRE test saves lives.
+For men who were diagnosed with prostate cancer, the chances of dying from the prostate cancer within 10 years of diagnosis were about 3 in 10,000 (that’s less than half of one percent), whether the men had a PSA screening or not.11 This means that although a PSA test will detect prostate cancers before any symptoms appear, often those cancers would never have become harmful.
+Experts say the findings show that PSA screening can save more lives but should be used carefully, focusing on men who are most likely to benefit while avoiding unnecessary testing in those at low risk.

 Can Prostate Cancer Screenings Do Harm?

 These serious side effects from prostate cancer treatment are the reason why many men with prostate cancer choose “active monitoring” instead of treatment.
-Active monitoring usually involves visiting a doctor for a PSA test every 6 months, and a DRE at least once a year.
+Active monitoring usually involves visiting a doctor for a PSA test every 6 months and a DRE at least once a year.
 However, even being asked to actively check on your symptoms during the years after being diagnosed with prostate cancer can have a detrimental psychological impact.
-Men who were diagnosed with low risk prostate cancer who were asked to monitor their symptoms reported significantly higher anxiety than those without cancer or those currently in treatment.13
+Men who were diagnosed with low-risk prostate cancer who were asked to monitor their symptoms reported significantly higher anxiety than those without cancer or those currently in treatment.14

 The Bottom Line